On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: PhaseII

 The approximations in Phase I inevitably involve errors and the correction of these errors is the purpose of Phase II.
-However, this correction comes at a price in that it is valid on a domain which is smaller than that on which the error is defined; in other words there is an unavoidable loss of domain.
-There are two things here which work in our favour and stop this getting out of control: the first is the Fitting Lemma which shows us that loss of domain can be controlled and in fact made as small as we wish, while the second is that the accuracy of the correction can be made as good as we wish, which allows us to control the errors in subsequent approximations. \\
+However, this correction comes at a price in that it is only valid on a domain which is smaller than that on which the error itself is originally defined; in other words there is an unavoidable loss of domain.
+There are two things here which work in our favour and stop this getting out of control: the first is the Fitting Lemma (Lemma \ref{FittingLemma}) which shows us that loss of domain can be controlled and in fact diminishes to zero as the size of the error to be corrected tends to zero, while the second is that the accuracy of the correction can be made arbitrarily small, which allows us to control the errors in subsequent approximations.

 We will be interpolating functions between Green's lines of a scaled version of the polynomial $P_\lambda= \lambda z(1-z)$ where $\lambda= e^{\frac{2\pi i (\sqrt{5}-1)}{2}}$.
-If we denote the corresponding Green's function by $G$, we will want to be able to choose $h$ small enough so that the regions between the lines $\{G=h \}$ and $\{G=2h \}$ and between the Green's line $\{G=2h \}$ and the filled Julia set are small in a sense to be made precise later.
+If we denote the corresponding Green's function by $G$, we will want to be able to choose $h$ small enough so that the regions between the Green's lines $\{z: G(z) =h \}$ and $\{z: G(z) =2h \}$ are small in a sense to be made precise later.
 This will eventually allow us to control the loss of domain.
-On the other hand, we will want $h$ to be large enough so that, if we distort the inner Green's line $\{G=h \}$ slightly (with that same error function), the distorted region between them will still be a conformal annulus.
-We must first prove several technical lemmas. \\
+On the other hand, we will want $h$ to be large enough so that, if we distort the inner Green's line $\{z: G(z) =h \}$ slightly (with a suitably conjugated version of that same error function), the distorted region between them will still be a conformal annulus which will then allow us to invoke the Polynomial Implementation Lemma (Lemma \ref{PIL}).
+However, first we must prove several technical lemmas.